dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 Intent intent = new Intent(DJIAoaActivity.this, FPVActivity.class);
 startActivity(intent);
 ~~~
-**In the future when you are adding AOA support for your own apps to use with the DJI remote, you will want to replace "FPVActivity.class" with the name of your own class.
-Additionally, if you haven't named your first activity 'FPVActivity', you'll need to put the name you chose here instead.**
+*Note: In the future when you are adding AOA support for your own apps to use with the DJI remote, you will want to replace "FPVActivity.class" with the name of your own class.
+Additionally, if you haven't named your first activity 'FPVActivity', you'll need to put the name you chose here instead.*

 Next we have the code responsible for sending a broadcast to connect to the remote.
 ~~~java